A New Generation of Zionism

 Attorney and founder of a law firm, Nahariya City Council member, social entrepreneur in emergency response, resilience, and education.

-A mother of two IDF soldiers, Lilach was born and raised in Nahariya, where she still lives (with short periods in Samaria and the Jordan Valley).
+A mother of two IDFsoldiers, Lilac was born and raised in Nahariya, where she still lives (withshort tours in Samaria and the Jordan Valley).

-Lilach is a key member of the leadership team of El HaDegel, driving the movement’s strategy, research, and policy vision.
+Lilac is a keymember of the leadership team of El Hadegel, driving the movement’s strategy,research, policy and vision.

 Noa Segal